‘Menace II Society’ director tackles music industry titans in ‘The Defiant Ones’

 His bond with Dr. Dre after a tumultuous split with Death Row Records, would further tighten via the launch of Aftermath Records — which endured a few misses before striking platinum with a crop of millennium rap icons.

-Like most music-focused documentaries, a cavalcade of hit makers (from in-front-of and behind-the-scenes) is presented in ‘The Defiant Ones’ as talking heads.
+Like most music-focused documentaries, a cavalcade of hit makers are presented in ‘The Defiant Ones’ as talking heads.
 But Hughes sought out to get the stories behind the stories.
 And in some cases, revelatory and little known nuggets were brought to light.
 Even from the main subjects.
 The viewer gets inside access to the workings and trappings of rap and rock’s most daring duo.

 “I think it was shocking overall was the fact that Jimmy and Dre were brave enough to open up and reveal things that were very embarrassing, that most people wouldn't reveal.
 I didn't know a lot of times inspiration comes from people showing their vulnerabilities, and they allowed me to show their vulnerabilities,” Hughes confessed.